2946161393/Homework1/README.md

 **CI/CD** makes deployment safe and fast.
 We can deploy bug fixes in 10 minutes instead of hours.

-## Implementation Plan

-**Phase 1** (Most Critical): Add load balancer, authentication service, and basic monitoring.
-These are essential for security and availability.

-**Phase 2** (Important): Set up centralized logging and improve monitoring dashboards.
-Add database read replicas.

-**Phase 3** (Nice to Have): Add S3 for file storage, set up CI/CD pipeline, optimize caching strategies.

-## Expected Improvements

-With all these components, we expect response times to drop from around 500ms to under 100ms because of caching.
-The system will handle 5-10x more concurrent users because of load balancing and read replicas.
-Downtime will decrease from several hours per month to minutes per month.
-Debugging time will drop from hours to minutes because of centralized logging and monitoring.

 ## Cost Estimate